Andrea-moth/Anarchist-Sociology-Textbook/Introduction to Sociology.md

 | Religion                   | Types of Data    | Goverment                       | Capitalism           | Poverty and Homelessness       |

----

-### The History of Sociology

-Modern Sociology's inspiration can be traced back to many times through out history
+# History

+There are many examples of Sociology throughout history that have influenced modern Sociology

 * Greece

-Todo
+''' To Do '''

 * China

-Todo
+''' To Do '''

 * Middle Eest

-Todo
+''' To Do '''

 * Africa

-Todo
+''' To Do '''

 * Modern Sociology

 Modern Sociology however first came about during the [European Age of Enlightment](../main/Events%20and%20History/European%20Enlightenment.md), when the [European Industrial Revolution](../main/Events%20and%20History/European%20Industrial%20Revolution.md) changed how people lead their lives suddenly people could afford to contemplate the world and the people around them.

----

-### Early sociologist [^2]
+''' To Do '''

+## Early Modern Sociologist [^1]

 * [Karl Marx](../main/People%20and%20Groups/Karl%20Marx.md)
 * Emile Durkheim

+## Impacts of Modern Sociology

+''' To Do '''

 ---

 Links and references

-Todo

-[^1]: Socrates and Plato were philosophers, however philosophy eventually split off into Sociology along with other Social Sciences
+''' To Do '''

-[^2]: These people were more than just sociologist, however for the purpose of this book I will focus on their soiological work
+[^1]: These people were more than just sociologist, however for the purpose of this book I will focus on their soiological work